METHOD last run: 8 plays built · 2 ruled out · 1 recommendation

 The report

-The complete reasoning, ordered: market map, divergences, the full bet slate, the call, the proof plan, the in-market copy.
+The complete reasoning, in order.
+Market map, the splits, the full bet slate, the call, the proof plan, and the copy ready to ship.

 The working papers

-The audit trail: every verifier verdict, every score rationale, every source, and every rejected route in full.
+The audit trail.
+Every verdict, every score rationale, every source, and every rejected play in full.
 When the board asks how you know, you hand them this.

 See the work